andrik746/debricked-task/README.md

 ```
 ### add proxy

-we need to upload and run a local cors-proxy server
+We need to upload and run a local cors-proxy server.
 follow instructions under
 https://github.com/debricked/cors-proxy
 ### Compile and Hot-Reload for Development